Lithotripsy is a type of medical procedure. It uses shock waves or a laser to break down stones in the kidney, gallbladder, or ureters.

 However, full recovery may take longer than this for some people.

 People often experience bruising and soreness after shock wave lithotripsy.

 Fever or chills may occur after ureteroscopy and shock wave lithotripsy.
 These may indicate an infection, so a person should speak with a doctor if they experience fever or chills.

 If stone fragments get stuck, there may be a blockage in the ureter.
 If this is the case, a doctor may perform an additional procedure with a ureteroscope to remove the fragments.

 Prolonged pain may also indicate a blockage.
-If a person does not get relief with pain medication or has severe pain, they should see a doctor.
+If a person has severe pain or does not get relief from taking pain medications, they should contact a doctor.

-Doctors do not recommend lithotripsy procedures for pregnant women as they may pose a risk to the developing fetus.
+Doctors do not recommend lithotripsy procedures for pregnant people, as they may pose a risk to the fetus.

 Some stones will require more than one procedure, and, in some cases, a doctor may need to place a stent and remove it once the stone fragments have passed.

 Lithotripsy uses shock waves or a laser to break down stones in the kidney, gallbladder, or ureters.
 There are two main types of lithotripsy — ESWL and FURSL — and the procedure usually lasts between 30 minutes and 2 hours.

 If a person experiences fever or chills after undergoing ureteroscopy or shock wave lithotripsy, they should contact a doctor.
 These may indicate infection.